Running Away from Conflict

 While fighting is usually not good, NEVER talking things through and resolving differences is also unhealthy for relationships.
 When couples don’t resolve issues, when one or both of them have the conflict avoidant style, they are more likely to grow distant from each other as they each feel frustrated, hurt and disappointed.

-Men are more likely then women to run away from conflict; however, many women also become flooded with conflict and are prone to struggle with how to remain in difficult conversations in calm and productive ways.
+Men are more likely than women to run away from conflict; however, many women also become flooded with conflict and are prone to struggle with how to remain in difficult conversations in calm and productive ways.

 Men are more likely to run away from conflict or a relationship discussion than women.